Get Tech Tips

 T = Absolute Temperature (temperature in a scale that starts at absolute zero like Kelvin or Rankine)

-The result is that many gasses that we work with behave in about the same way with changes in mass, volume, temperature & pressure.
+As such, many gases that we work with behave nearly the same way with changes in mass, volume, temperature, and pressure.
 This is the case because the primary force at play in a nearly ideal gas like nitrogen or CO2 is simply the velocity of the molecules bouncing around in the container and against one another like tiny little ping pong balls.

 If the molecules react or interact with one another through attraction or repulsion due to their intermolecular forces, they can cease to behave as an ideal gas.
 A perfect example is when a gas is in contact with its liquid form (saturation), it no longer obeys the gas laws.
 This is why most gasses behave more and more like an ideal gas as they get hotter (within a range).
 The hotter they are, the greater the force of molecular velocity (temperature) will be relative to the intermolecular interaction of the molecules.